 Life rarely stands still for long.
 Children grow up fast, and their needs develop along the way.
 If circumstances have changed since the time of the original court order concerning your children, we can help you assess whether your custody order or child support payments are still reasonable or needs to be modified.

-With deep knowledge of family law, GoransonBain Ausley lawyers support families in Austin to make sure court orders still reflect their children’s best interests.
+With deep knowledge of family law, GoransonBain Ausley divorce lawyers support families in Texas to make sure court orders still reflect their children’s best interests.
 From custodial rights and possession schedules to child support payments, we can help you decide whether it makes financial and legal sense to seek modification of court orders.

 It is challenging to live your life if your former partner does not keep his or her court-ordered obligations.
 If your former partner does not comply with the terms of a court order, you may be able to ask the court to enforce it.

 Circumstances in which you may be able to request for an order to be enforced include:

 - If you’re a recipient of child support and the person ordered to pay fails to comply